MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 > By default, script code in the web page may be run when the page is being parsed to populate the
 > `ParsedHtml` property.
 Use the `-UseBasicParsing` switch to suppress this.

+> [!IMPORTANT]
+> The examples in this article reference host in the `constoso.com` domain.
+This is a fictitious
+> domain used by Microsoft for examples.
+The examples are designed to show how to use the cmdlets.
+> However, since the `contoso.com` sites do not exist, the examples do not work.
+Adapt the examples
+> to hosts in your environment.
 ## Examples

 ### Example 1: Send a web request